snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 ![](images/image-8.png)

-At this stage you will see the publish modal dialog, and depending on how you versioned your edits you will see one of two messages:
+At this stage you will see the publish dialog, and depending on how you versioned your edits you will see one of two messages:

 If you are **publishing a new schema,** or **have incremented** the version whilst editing then you will see a confirmation of the action.
 Click '**Migrate to Production**' to promote the data structure.